kitpages/KitpagesSemaphoreBundle/README.md

 * shared semaphore between several parallel php processes (saved in DB for the moment)
 * deadlock detection : consider a semaphore as dead after a configurable duration
+* logging system for deadlock on a specific channel in monolog (channel : kitpages_semaphore)

 ## Status